avaneev/a5hash/README.md

 iteration (actually, a few), without requiring the addition of `val01` and `val10` constants to the state variables.

-However, this does not touch the statistics of internal state variables.
+However, this does not touch on the statistics of internal state variables.
 Admittedly, they cannot be used directly as high-quality uniformly random values.
-But in the context of the "blinding multiplication" claim below, the following code is sufficient evidence of absence of bias in the hash function's state:
+But in the context of the "blinding multiplication" claim below, the following code is sufficient evidence of the absence of bias in the hash function's state:

 ```c